 SECTION 1.
-Any person employed in a publicly-funded educational institution as a certified staff member or in an educational support professional position shall be eligible for membership in the Nebraska State Education Association, hereinafter referred to as the Association.
-Any person joining the Association shall agree to its purposes and objectives, shall maintain membership in the affiliated local association and the National Education Association where eligible, and shall agree to abide by the provisions of these bylaws.
+Any person employed in a publiclyfunded educational institution as a certified staff member or in an educational support professional position shall be eligible for membership in the Nebraska State Education Association, hereinafter referred to as NSEA.
+Any person joining NSEA shall agree to its purposes and objectives, shall maintain membership in the affiliated local association and the National Education Association (NEA) where eligible, and shall agree to abide by the provisions of these Bylaws.

 SECTION 2.
-There shall be eight (8) classes of membership in the Association: Active Professional; Active Educational Support Professional; Substitute; Reserve; Special Services; Student; Retired; and Staff.
+There shall be eight classes of membership in NSEA: Active Professional, Active Educational Support Professional, Substitute, Reserve, Special Services, Student, Retired, and Staff.

 (a) Active membership shall be of two types, Professional and Educational Support Professional (ESP).
-Active Professional membership shall be open to any person who is engaged in or who is on a leave of absence from the profession (teaching, administrating or substituting) or is serving as an elected officer of the Association or a chartered local association, or whose employment status is in dispute and for whom the Association is providing legal services.
+Active Professional membership shall be open to any person who is engaged in or who is on a leave of absence from the profession (teaching, administrating or substituting) or is serving as an elected officer of NSEA or a chartered local association, or whose employment status is in dispute and for whom NSEA is providing legal services.
 Active Professional members shall hold or shall be eligible to hold a baccalaureate or higher degree or the regular teaching, vocational or technical certificate required by their employment.
-Active Professional members regularly employed fifty percent (50%) or less of the normal schedule for full-time faculty members (as verified by the local association) are eligible to join the Association as half-time active members.
+Active Professional members regularly employed 50 percent or less of the normal schedule for full-time faculty members (as verified by the local association) are eligible to join NSEA as half-time Active members.
 Active Professional members shall be eligible to be voting delegates to the NSEA Delegate Assembly and the NEA Representative Assembly.
-Educators employed on a regular basis as a substitute teacher holding at least a baccalaureate degree are eligible for active substitute membership.
-The active substitute receives all the benefits of active membership.
-Dues for active substitutes employed full-time are 100 percent of Active Professional dues; for substitutes employed less than full-time, the dues are fifty percent (50%) of NSEA active dues.
-Where no local association is available, an active professional may join NSEA/NEA directly.
+Educators employed on a regular basis as a substitute teacher holding at least a baccalaureate degree are eligible for Active substitute membership.
+The Active substitute receives all the benefits of Active membership.
+Dues for Active substitutes employed full-time are 100 percent of Active Professional dues; for substitutes employed less than full-time, the dues are 50 percent of NSEA Active dues.
+Where no local association is available, an Active Professional may join NSEA/NEA directly.

-Active Educational Support Professional (ESP) membership shall be open to any person who is employed in or who is on a leave of absence from an educational support position in a school district, college, university or other institution devoted primarily to educational work or who is serving as an executive officer of the Association, or whose employment status is in dispute and for whom the Association is providing legal services.
+Active Educational Support Professional (ESP) membership shall be open to any person who is employed in or who is on a leave of absence from an educational support position in a school district, college, university or other institution devoted primarily to educational work or who is serving as an executive officer of NSEA, or whose employment status is in dispute and for whom NSEA is providing legal services.